nus-cs2103-AY2021S2/ip/docs/README.md

 Wrong formatting.
 Did you forget to put '/by'?
 Not stonks!
 ```

-Outcome for incorrect date format:
+Outcome for incorrect date time format:
 ```
-"Input date format is incorrect.
+"Input date time format is incorrect.
 Not stonks!"
 ```

 ### Add Event task - `event`
 Format: `event DESCRIPTION /at DATE`

 Key this command in along with task description and event date to cause Meme Man to add a Event task.
-Event date must be in this format: YYYY-MM-DD.
+Event date must be in this format: {YYYY-MM-DD}T{HH:MM:SS} in 24 hour clock.
 Everytime a task is added, the new total number of tasks is displayed.

 Example of usage:

-`event Attend CS2101 class /at 2021-01-14`
+`event Attend CS2101 class /at 2021-01-14T10:10:10`

 Expected outcome:

 ```
-Meme Man is now adding event task: [E][✘] Attend CS2101 class (at: 2021-01-14) Total number of tasks: 4
+Meme Man is now adding event task: [E][✘] Attend CS2101 class (at: 2021-01-14, 10:10:10) Total number of tasks: 4
 ```
 Outcome if "/at" is missing: